onlu-gh/vsc-jetbrains-diff/README.md

 If there are more than three files visible the three files with the newest modification timestamp are used.

 ## Compare current file with one other open file in editor using JetBrains
-The current selected file will be the first file for the comparison (left side in JetBrains).
+The current selected file will be the first file for the comparison (left side in JetBrains diff tool).

-The second file for the comparison (right side in JetBrains) is selected by menu which shows all open files.
+The second file for the comparison (right side in JetBrains diff tool) is selected by menu which shows all open files.

 ![Compare file to other open file](images/compare_to_open_file.png)

 ## Compare current file with one other file (not open in editor) using JetBrains
-The current selected file will be the first file for the comparison (left side in JetBrains).
+The current selected file will be the first file for the comparison (left side in JetBrains diff tool).

-The second file file for the comparison (right side in JetBrains) is selected by open file dialog.
+The second file file for the comparison (right side in JetBrains diff tool) is selected by open file dialog.

 ## Compare current file with saved version using JetBrains
 Compare the changed version in the current editor with it's saved version.